 Another added efficiency is that, like any heater, our water boilers produce carbon dioxide – but we use this carbon dioxide to help our plants grow.
-Plants are like lungs that absorb CO2 and transform it into oxygen.
+Plants are like lungs that transform the air they “breathe,” but, unlike human lungs, they absorb CO2 and transform it into oxygen.
 Through much of the year, we only have to run our boilers during the day so that the plants can absorb the CO2 while they’re active.
 We store hot water produced during the day in two 5-million litre tanks so we can heat the greenhouse all night without the boilers.
 Additionally, we use specialized energy screens to insulate our greenhouses while also regulating how much sunlight enters.
 It’s a really efficient process for maintaining a climate our vegetables can thrive in.

 Can colder weather affect flavor, texture, and nutrition?

 We can grow year-round and produce tomatoes from January through to December and ensure that it’s a very high-quality product.
 As far as the consumer is concerned, the product we get today is the same as the product we get in March June and October.
 Flavor, nutrients, appearance, texture – there’s no difference between our tomatoes or cucumbers grown throughout the year as we control every aspect of the growing process.